rebhartell/udacity-aws-cloud-developer-project-3/udagram-docker/README.md

 # Solution Overview
 `docker-compose` provides the build logic and helps you conceptualize the relationship between the containers and allows you to run all the containers locally.

-A container using nginx named `reverseproxy` is used.
-It helps add another layer between the frontend and API so that the frontend only uses a single endpoint and doesn't realize it's deployed separately.
+A container using nginx named `udagram-reverseproxy` is used.
+It helps add another layer between the udagram-frontend and API so that the udagram-frontend only uses a single endpoint and doesn't realize it's deployed separately.
 This is one approach and not necessarily the only way to deploy the services.

 ## Setup Instructions